• Skip to primary navigation

 Other recipes

-If you enjoyed this sweet and sour chicken recipe you may like to try some of my other Asian inspired recipes.
+If you enjoyed this sweet-and-sour chicken recipe you may like to try some of my other Asian-inspired recipes.
+Here are a few of them that are made with chicken:

 Overhead shot of a pan of sweet and sour chicken pieces garnished with spring onions in a thick sticky sauce.